News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Results

 \subsubsection{Impact of textual features}

-In this subsection, a new model is trained with all the features used in the benchmark model ($\mathcal{D}$, $\mathcal{C}$ and $\mathcal{T}$), and the features extracted from the textual dataset, here divided in terms of Title (\textbf{T}), Description (\textbf{D}) and Body (\textbf{B}).
-The textual features $\mathcal{F}_t$ explored in the step are: Count Features ($\mathcal{CF}$), Words Frequencies ($\mathcal{WF}$), Sentiment ($\mathcal{SE}$), Topic Distributions ($\mathcal{TD}$), and GloVe Word Embeddings ($\mathcal{GWE}$) from \emph{\textbf{T}}, \emph{\textbf{D}}, and \emph{\textbf{B}}.
-The experimental results are presented in Table~\ref{Forecasting errors when adding Ft into model D+C+T}, along with the original and selected feature numbers after the Granger test in each group.
+We trained a new model based on the benchmark ($\mathcal{D+C+T}$) with textual features $\mathcal{F}_t$ extracted from the news Titles (\emph{\textbf{T}}), Descriptions (\emph{\textbf{D}}) and Bodies (\emph{\textbf{B}}), including Count Features ($\mathcal{CF}$), Words Frequencies ($\mathcal{WF}$), Sentiment ($\mathcal{SE}$), Topic Distributions ($\mathcal{TD}$), and GloVe Word Embeddings ($\mathcal{GWE}$).
+The experimental results are presented in Table~\ref{Forecasting errors when adding Ft into model D+C+T} with the original and selected feature numbers after the Granger test.
+For simplicity, we only list the $\mathcal{F}_t$ groups that improve forecasting.
+Table~\ref{Textual features description} lists the detailed features within each $\mathcal{F}_t$ group.